wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

 - **What are the benefits of using configuration files like zones.js?**
 - **How do React Fragments solve the single root element requirement?**
 - **What is metadata and why is it important in application design?**
-- **How does the CoordinateDisplay component help with UI positioning?**

 ---